 Q: How do I get involved in your annual day of service?

-A: Starting July 28th, go to our landing page and sign up based on where you live.
+A: Go to our landing page and sign up based on where you live.

 Q: What kind of work will I do?